oxheadalpha/nft-tutorial/packages/fa2-interfaces/TUTORIAL.md

 );
 ```

-In order to save gas `mint` accepts a batch to be able to bundle multiple token
+In order to save gas `mint` accepts a batch to be able to bundle multiple
-creation into one request.
+tokens creation into one request.
 Methods that call/invoke contract entry
 points return `Taquito` type `<ContractMethod<ContractProvider>>`.These methods
 can be sent and confirmed individually, or in a batch, directly using Taquito
 API.
 However, as it is a frequently used operations we have two helpers: